 This fungal disease can be quite difficult to treat, as symptoms of white mold initially mimic many other plant problems.
 Once white mold is in a garden site, it usually shows up annually, due to the spore’s ability to overwinter in fallen plant debris and soil.

 There is no approved white mold treatment.
-Once a plant has the disease, you can try to prune the plant to below infected material and apply a fungicide.
+Once a plant has the disease, you can try to prune the plant below the infected material and apply a fungicide.
 However, there is very limited success with this method unless the disease is caught very early.
 It is best to remove the plant and destroy it.

 Preventing White Mold